yiyaozzz/juliet-landing/docs/tech-spec.md

   - Borderless design - no hard borders, use subtle shadows and color separation
   - Generous white space for breathing room
   - Subtle shadows for depth (not borders)
-  - Clean typography hierarchy with premium fonts
+  - Clean typography hierarchy with Poppins font (weights: 400, 600, 700)
   - Smooth animations and transitions (using Motion via `motion/react` import)
   - Animations powered by tw-animate-css (Tailwind v4 compatible)